-It’s rated for a 100% duty cycle like the Rolair model above, which makes it easy to gauge its performance with paint guns.
+It’s rated for a 100% duty cycle like the Rolair model above.
+That makes it easy to gauge its performance with paint guns.
 It does just what it says on the tin: 12.5 CFM for any 40psi compressor guns!
-That gives you room to use at least 2 if not 3 guns easily, or to run one gun without stressing out the system at all.
+That gives you room to use at least 2 if not 3 guns easily.
+Or to run one gun without stressing out the system at all.
 This is a great choice for folks who want to use high-CFM HVLP-style compressor guns that draw as much as 6 CFM each.

 The V-style pump mimics automotive engines to dissipate heat and extend running life.
 There are copper-finned after- and inter- coolers which dissipate heat and reduce moisture in the whole system.
 The motor also has ball bearings at each side of the crankshaft, which greatly increases the running life forecast: up to 20,000 hours!

 It’s just as industrially built as it is industrially powered.
 As with the Rolair, the North Star has heat-resistant alloy steel reed valves (in this case, supplied from a high-end Swedish manufacturer) and a cast-iron crankshaft.
 It adds a metal belt guard for the drive system, which the direct-drive Rolair doesn’t need.
 The ASME-certified 60-gallon tank is made from rugged steel as well.

 This is an American-made machine!
 While some of the components are sourced abroad, such as the Swedish reed valves, it’s all assembled and tested in Minnesota.
 As anyone who’s ever bought power tools knows, American quality is worth paying for!